Gluten Allergy And Intolerance Claims Guide – How To Claim Compensation For A Gluten Allergic Reaction Injury

 What Are The Effects Of Eating Gluten If You Have An Allergy Or Intolerance?

 Eating out with coeliac disease, gluten intolerance or a gluten allergy can be a problem.
 There is no legal requirement for restaurants, cafes, fast food outlets, etc. in the UK for them to display dietary information such as gluten content.
 You will have to ask the person serving whether particular items of food or dishes have gluten.
-If you are told that a food does not contain gluten and it actually does, then you could be able to make a claim if this results in an allergic reaction of some kind.
+If you are told that particular food does not contain gluten and it actually does, then you could be able to make a claim if this results in an allergic reaction of some kind.
 Legal Expert can help with this.
 Give us a call on the contact phone number at the end of the page to learn how.

 Anaphylaxis And Potentially Fatal Reactions

 It is important to understand that there are no gluten poisoning remedies for allergic reactions that have evolved into full toxic shock syndrome or anaphylaxis.
 This is a serious medical condition.
 A person with anaphylactic shock will fall unconscious and eventually die if untreated.
 You will need to be taken by ambulance for immediate treatment at the hospital.
-If a third party was responsible for a severe or even fatal reaction to gluten, Legal Expert could help you to make a claim.
-Speak to us on the number down at the end of this guide to learn how.

 What Damages Can Gluten Food Compensation Claims Include?